An 8\% Determination of the Hubble Constant from localized Fast Radio Bursts: Discussion

 \section{Discussion}

-The intrinsic properties of FRBs are different (e.g. DM, rotation measure, width).
-The positing precision will be affected by the sensitivity of the telescope.
-Considerations of the intrinsic properties of FRB and observational effects contribute to the systematic error that cannot be eliminated.
-In our study the main error comes from the statistical error due to the small number of the localized FRBs.
-The larger the amount of data, the smaller the statistical error.
+{ The statistical and systematic errors must be are discussed.
+Statistical error mainly comes from the small number of the localized FRBs.
 In order to mitigate the influence of the statistical error, we consider a sample including all the localized FRBs except FRB 200110E.
 Once there are enough data, statistical error will not dominate.
 By that time, it is necessary to select data samples and classify them.
-According to the four criteria proposed by \cite{Macquart20}, we selected eight FRBs from fifteen localized FRBs.
+According to the four criteria proposed by \cite{Macquart20}, we selected eight FRBs from eighteen localized FRBs.
 The statistical error is 13.4$\%$ applying the same method to constrain $H_0$.
 The main reason for the difference is the relative small sample after selection.
-We also estimate $\rm DM_{MW,ISM}$ based on the YMW16 model \citep{Yao17}, and find that the result of $H_0$ is similar as that of NE2001 model.
-So the choice of electron density model of Milky Way does not affect the final result.
+To explore the influence of different electron density models of the Milky Way on the final results.
+We estimate $\rm DM_{MW,ISM}$ based on the YMW16 model \citep{Yao17}, and find that the result of $H_0$ is similar as that of NE2001 model. }

-An annoying but unavoidable problem is systematic uncertainty, which includes all the errors except statistical error.
-It cannot be eliminated while statistical error can be eliminated with more data.
-Therefore, it is necessary to consider the influence of systematic error in our study.
-The systematic error of FRB dispersion measure observation is very small, which can be ignored compared with other systematic error.
-However, the systematic error caused by the positioning error of FRB can not be ignored, so more accurate positioning is necessary.
-Moreover, there will be observation selection effect between different telescopes and different FRB, which is one of the components of the systematic error.

-The systematic uncertainty caused by the choice of the prior of $\Omega_b h^2$ and $\Omega_m$ also needs to be considered.
-Since the uncertainty of $\Omega_b h^2$ is about 2\% from BBN, we chose the systematic uncertainty as 2\%.
+{The systematic uncertainty caused by the choices of priors of $\Omega_b h^2$ and $\Omega_m$ also needs to be considered.
+Since the uncertainty of $\Omega_b h^2$ is about 2\% from BBN, we consider it is 2\%.
 Similarly, the uncertainty of $\Omega_m$ is about 4\%, we suppose the value of the systematic uncertainty as 4\%.
 The calculation of systematic error satisfies the error transfer formula.
-According to equation (\ref{dmigm}), the systematic error of $H_0$ mainly comes from the systematic error of $\Omega_b h^2$ and $\Omega_m$.
 We estimate that the systematic error of $H_0$ is about 4.7\%, which is smaller than the statistical error of 8\%.
 However, the influence of systematic error does not have a rule and can not be eliminated.
-More precise measurements of $\Omega_b h^2$ and $\Omega_m$ are needed.
+More precise measurements of $\Omega_b h^2$ and $\Omega_m$ are needed. }